UsernameForGitHub21/BowlsApp/README.md

 After trying to edit the site.css file and seeing no changes, I will have to put more time into figuring out which file needs to be edited.
 For now it is starting to get dark so I will go home for the evening, overall I am happy with the progress I have made today.

+October 17, 2022

+12:40
+After getting the project working on this computer, I just have a couple of small changes to make before I can submit

+12:56
+added color and a font, these aren't working but from what I've been told I am editing the correct file